In This Article

 - Smoking: Something that is slowly banned in the Western World, but still there are significant differences in cultures and smoking.

-If you consider smoking, alcohol consumption, and speeding, you can see that they are all in some form or shape a way of expression one’s emotions.
-The point here is that “showing of emotions” does not mean that people scream and shout all the time or go about live crying all the time.
+If you consider smoking, alcohol consumption, and speeding, you can see that they are all in some form or shape a way of expressing one’s emotions.
+The point here is that “showing of emotions” does not mean that people scream and shout all the time or go about life crying all the time.
 There are different ways of expressing your emotions.

 - Medicine Consumption: Same as the previous point; whereby France tops the list in the EU.